qmuloadmin/rust-training/Module I - Introduction to Rust.md

 let people = vec!["Sergio", "Sergio", "Daniel", "Khalil", "Rene", "Mora", "Justin", "Dino"];
 ```
 <?btxt+rust ignore=false?>
-Hopefully obviously, you can iterate over them in a foor loop:
+Maybe obviously, you can iterate over them in a for loop:
 ```rust iter1
 for person in people.iter() {
 	println!("{}", person);